 I have a soft spot for Le Valentin, as it was one of my first exciting discoveries in Paris before it became really popular next to the Musée Grevin.
 Located in one of Paris’s oldest roofed Passages (1845), ensure you grab a table and sofa upstairs with the old-fashioned lampshades and peruse the enormous tea menu.

 Complete with serving suggestions with the appropriate cakes, try the Polonaise, the Chiboust or their sumptuous macarons.
-Perhaps my personal favourites are both the pecan and peanut tartlets plus Le Gaillard, a small cubed cake filled with prunes in Armagnac and not too sweet.
-Good news!
+Our favourites are the pecan and peanut tartlets plus Le Gaillard, a small cubed cake filled with prunes in Armagnac and not too sweet.
 They’ve opened another tea salon in Passage Vivienne in the 2nd arrondissement.
 (AC)

 Le Valentin, 30 passage Jouffroy, Paris 9